kusoroadeolu/rev_gif/DECISIONS.md

 - Decided to split uploaded media up to 5 frames max, before passing it through the image client to get a wider range of tags to upload to tenor
 - For the downloaded gifs from tenor, I decided to actually extract all frames from the gif and compare them against the uploaded media for more acc results even though it means a bit longer waiting time
 - I also decided to increase the tenor download limit to 15 to have a wider range of options to choose from
+- I actually ran into a weird bug whereby my list wasn't populated in the completable future chain before being sent to the DB, idk what happened but it started working
+- I decided to pass lists as events instead of sending events to the sse emitter directly.
+The reason for this is so the frontend(later on) will know when no more events from the sse emitter are arriving so it can stop showing loading...